torps/torps/README.md

   from a volunteer using Tor for the following activities: Facebook, Gmail / Google Chat (now Hangouts), Google Calendar / Google Docs, Web search, IRC, and BitTorrent.
 These are repeated on a weekly schedule to create user models that fill the simulated time period.
-Also, a "typical" model is created including all of  the first four (i.e. Facebook, Gmail/GChat, GCal/GDocs, Web search) in the schedule, and "best" and "worst" models are created by replacing the TCP ports in the typical model with port 443 and 6523, respectively.
+Also, a "typical" model is provided including all of  the first four traces (i.e. Facebook, Gmail/GChat, GCal/GDocs, Web search) in the schedule, and "best" and "worst" models are provided by replacing the TCP ports in the typical model with ports 443 and 6523, respectively.
 See the paper "Users Get Routed: Traffic Correlation on Tor by Realistic Adversaries" cited above for details on these traces and models.

 ### Plotting Simulation Data